-Small, Strange and Surreal: 3 of the Most Bizarre Micronations in the World
+Small & Surreal: 3 of the Most Strange Little Micronations

 Have you ever wanted to rule your very own country?
-A micronation is an area of land claimed by one or more persons to be independent from any major recognized nation in the world.
+Bizarre as it sounds, a micronation is an area of land claimed by one or more persons to be independent from any major recognized nation in the world.
 Some of these have incredible histories of war, triumph and independence and still survive today, while others have long since been abandoned, annexed or destroyed.

 Controversial Sealand Micronation Ocean Platform